CHILDREN IN THE ANCIENT WORLD

 By Tim Lambert

 Children in Ancient Egypt

 Most children in Ancient Egypt did not go to school.
 Instead boys learned farming or other trades from their fathers.
 Girls learned sewing, cooking and other skills from their mothers.
+Some girls were also taught to read and write.
 Boys from wealthy families sometimes learned to be scribes.
 They learned by copying and memorizing and discipline was strict.
 Teachers beat naughty boys.
-The boys learned reading and writing and also mathematics.

 Egyptian children played similar games to the ones children play today.
 They also played with dolls, toy soldiers, wooden animals, ball, marbles, spinning tops and knuckle bones (which were thrown like dice).